NLO deflections for spinning particles and Kerr black holes: Abstract

 \section{Abstract}

-We employ the ``KMOC" formalism of \cite{Kosower:19} to compute classical momentum deflections of spinning bodies with arbitrary spin orientations.
-We do this in electrodynamics and gravity, up to order $\mathcal{O}(e^2 a_i^\infty a_j^2)$ and $\mathcal{O}(G_N^2 a_i^\infty a_j^4)$ respectively.
-We carry out our computations both using a unitarity based framework and Feynman diagrammatic approach which relies on scattering amplitudes computed on fixed backgrounds.
-Emphasis is given to the probe limit scenario, where we are able to work to all orders in one of the particle's spins.
+We employ the ``KMOC" formalism of \cite{Kosower:19} to compute classical momentum deflections of spinning bodies with arbitrary spin orientations {up to next-to-leading order (one loop)}.
+We do this in electrodynamics and gravity. {The final result, valid for generic masses, is true for all spins at tree level and up to second (fourth) spin order for the electromagnetic (gravity) case at one loop.
+Furthermore, emphasis is given to the probe limit scenario where our results extend to all spin orders in the heavy source, even at next-to-leading order.} We carry out our computations both using a unitarity based framework and Feynman diagrammatic approach which relies on scattering amplitudes computed on fixed backgrounds.